airacommunity/AIRA-Documentation/AIRA Server Configuration Setup.md

-# AIRA Server Configuration Setup

-## Overview
+# Overview

-This guide provides detailed information on configuring the database and application server for installing AIRA on the **CentOS/RHEL 7.x platform**.
+This guide provides detailed information on configuring the database and application server for installing AIRA on the CentOS/RHEL 7.x platform.
 The recommended stack has been thoroughly tested and is supported by the AIRA quality control team.
 The installation is intended for use with NGINX as the web server.

 ## Stack Components